pilcrowonpaper/pilcrowonpaper.com/src/posts/oauth-guide.md

 ### How it plays into your auth

 While it's an _authorization_ and not an _authentication_ framework, it usually requires an authentication step at the provider's end and the user's profile can be retrieved using the issued access token.
-This means you can verify the user's identity while off loading many steps required when implementing email and password auth, including email verification, password reset, two factor authorization..
+This means you can verify the user's identity while offloading many steps required when implementing email and password auth, including email verification, password reset, two factor authorization..

 However, **it does not mean OAuth handles everything required in implementing auth**.
 You still need to keep your own user table and manage sessions.
 The access token should never be used as replacement for sessions.